 The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Branch.
 The Branch has decided not to early adopt any of these new and amended pronouncements.
 The Branch's assessment of the new and amended pronouncements that are relevant to the Branch but applicable in future reporting periods is set out below.

-AASB 2015-3: Amendments to Australian Accounting Standards arising from the Withdrawal of AASB 1031: Materiality (applicable for annual reporting periods commencing on or after 1 July 2015).
+AASB 15: Revenue from Contracts with Customers and associated Amending Standards (applicable for annual reporting periods commencing on or after 1 January 2018).

 (p) New Accounting Standards for Application in Future Periods (Continued)